 Let’s Play Ball – Players must race to knock a stack of bottles off completely off a surface using just a baseball (like the carnival game).

-A Mouth Full of Spring – Fill a bowl completely full of Jelly Belly beans.
+Spoon Full of Sugar – Fill a bowl completely full of Jelly Belly beans.
 Give each team a spoon and a small cup, or you can set the cup on a table a few feet away from the bowl.
 Players must transfer Jelly Belly beans from the bowl to the fill their small cup using only the provided spoon, which must be in the player’s mouth at all times.

-Spring Up – Players must keep three spring colored balloons (like these polka dot balloons from Celebration Lane) up in the air.
+Spring Up – Players must keep three spring colored balloons up in the air.
 If players can keep them up for more than a minute, start adding an extra balloon per 30 seconds until someone gets out.

 Spring Fling – Pick up a couple of silk flowers from a craft store and connect them to the ends of actual metal springs (coils).
 Give each player a flower with a spring attached and a little cup of Jelly Belly beans.
 Players put one of the Jelly Belly Beans in the middle of the flower (on top of the spring) and then must push the spring down to make the Jelly Belly Bean spring up.
 You can either play the first person to catch five of their own sprung Jelly Belly beans or you can have them spring the Jelly Belly beans to a teammate.
 Either way, it’s pretty hilarious.